-The objectives of WERA are to represent its members in negotiations and dealings with the London Borough of Merton and such other bodies as deemed necessary, with the aim of preserving and maintaining the amenities and standards of the community, local environment and the protection of member’s interests and quality of life.
+The objectives of WERA are to represent its members in negotiations and dealings with the London Borough of Merton and other such bodies as deemed necessary, with the aim of preserving and maintaining the amenities and standards of the community, local environment and the protection of member’s interests and quality of life.
+Also to address, co-ordinate and raise local issues such as the general up-keep and enhancement of the area, including improvements to neighbourhood security as well as local health & safety, social and environmental issues.

 Abdul Latif – WERA Chair (since November 2006)